roboto-ai/robologs-ros-actions/actions/mcap_info/README.md

 # mcap_info

-This Action saves mcap metadata to a json file.
+This Action extracts metadata from MCAP files (.mcap) and saves it to a JSON file.

 ## Getting started